 Two options are included in the toolkit to allow the process of the Implementation Needs Assessment to take place during 90 minutes (option 1) or three hours (option 2).
-This guide addresses the 90 minute option, which works best for a small group of participants (3-5 max).
+This guide addresses the three-hour option, which works best for larger groups.

-Resource 1A: 90 Minute Session
+Resource 1B: Three Hour Session